The travel privilege we don’t talk about

 One piece of equipment Cumpson brings on trips is a Hoyer lift, which he uses to transfer from his wheelchair to his bed and vice versa.
 The device requires about six inches of space between his bed and the floor in order to position itself effectively, and finding hotels that can accommodate this is difficult.

-“It’s been quite the experience trying to figure that out over the years,” he said.”
+“It’s been quite the experience trying to figure that out over the years,” he says.”
 I’ve learned that it’s something that needs to be addressed.”

 The market for accessible travel remains largely untapped, but there is financial gain to investing in accessibility.
 A more inclusive environment for travel connects the industry to a wider audience, creating greater demand from a demographic that might not have been able to partake previously.